-Global Ship Lease has entered into individual ship management agreements with its Ship Manager to manage each vessel in its contracted fleet.
+Global Ship Lease has entered into individual ship management agreements with its Ship Manager to manage each vessel in its initial fleet and will enter into individual ship management agreements with its Ship Manager to manage each vessel in its contracted fleet.
 Pursuant to its ship management agreements, Global Ship Lease expects to pay its Ship Manager for its services an annual management fee of \$114,000 per vessel.
 Under the ship management agreements, its Ship Manager is responsible for all day-to-day ship management, including crewing, purchasing stores, lubricating oils and spare parts, paying wages, pensions and insurance for the crew, and organizing other vessel operating necessities, including the arrangement and management of drydocking.
 Global Ship Lease will reimburse the Ship Manager for costs it incurs on Global Ship Lease's behalf.
 However, such cost reimbursement is capped on a quarterly basis pursuant to the global expense agreement described in more detail below in "Global Expense Agreement."
 Each ship management agreement provides that Global Ship Lease has the right to audit the accounts of its Ship Manager to verify the costs incurred.
 The Ship Manager has agreed to maintain Global Ship Lease's vessels so that they remain in class with valid certification.
 In addition, the Ship Manager will be responsible for Global Ship Lease's fleet's compliance with all government and other regulations, and compliance with class certifications.